mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ```

-Assuming the test passes sucessfuly, you are ready to submit the MLCube to the MedPerf server.
+Assuming the test passes successfuly, you are ready to submit the MLCube to the MedPerf server.

 ## 2. Submit the MLCube